djaus2/Azure_IoT_Hub_Arduino_RPI_Pico_Telemetry/Azure_IoT_Hub_RPI_Pico_LightSensor_WithCDM/readme.md

   - Toggle
     - Toggles the builtIn LED
     - Note that this also toggles with MQTT telemetry sends.
-    - This could esily be a Cloud activate relay or other actuator.
+    - This could esily be a Cloud activated relay or other actuator.

 #### Messages
 - You can also send Messages to the device from the cloud.
-- From the same emnu as above.
+- From the same menu as above.
-- A single enetr as no payload.
+- A single enter as no payload.
 - The Serial terminal with show them but device does no further processing with them,